 Help from Richland Library

-Although our locations are currently closed to the public, you can set up a virtual meeting with one of our certified Career Coaches for help with interviewing skills, your résumé, interest/skills assessments, and more.
+Although our locations are currently open only on a limited basis (see here for details), you can set up a virtual meeting with one of our certified Career Coaches for help with interviewing skills, your résumé, interest/skills assessments, and more.
 On the library’s home page, click on Services, then Book a Learning Coach.
 Fill out and submit the form, and you will be contacted later to schedule an appointment.